 This veggie pizza is a crispy crescent roll crust topped with ranch flavored cream cheese and crunchy colorful vegetables.
-An easy holiday appetizer that’s perfect for serving a crowd!
+An easy appetizer that’s perfect for serving a crowd!

 Veggie pizza on a crescent roll crust with colorful fresh vegetables.